It’s been a long time coming.

 A third-party cookie is not a first-party cookie

-First-party cookies are enabled, come from, or are placed on a visitor’s browser through a JavaScript code that you, as a website owner, have inserted on your site.
+First-party cookies are often enabled, come from, or are placed on a visitor’s browser through a JavaScript code that you, as a website owner, have inserted on your site.
+But what makes them first-party—and not third-party—is that they are set by the domain of the website being visited.
+This is the core difference between them and third-party cookies which are set by domains other than the one being visited.

-This happens when you, for example, enable services like Google Analytics, Hojtar, or Facebook on your website by placing a small script into the HTML code of your site.
-This script can then place cookies on your visitor’s web browser.
+For example, when you enable a service like Google Analytics, Hojtar or Facebook on your website by placing a small script into the HTML code of your site.
+These scripts can then place cookies on your visitor’s web browser.
 How many cookies a certain script places, and each of their purpose, depends on who the service provider or vendor is.
 For example, cookies placed by Hubspot do their “thing,” as do cookies set by Meta/Facebook, etc.

 Ok, so with this clarified.
 Let’s get back to the deprecation of the third-party cookie and what is intended to “take its place.”